UCLA School of Nursing

 The UCLA School of Nursing is a nursing school affiliated with UCLA, and is located in the Westwood neighborhood of Los Angeles, California.
 The school is housed in the Doris and Louis Factor Health Sciences Building, known as the Factor Building, on the south end of UCLA's 400-plus-acre campus, adjacent to the Ronald Reagan UCLA Medical Center.

-The UCLA School of Nursing's mission is to prepare nurses and scholars to lead and transform nursing care in a rapidly changing, diverse, and complex healthcare environment through academic excellence, innovative research, superior clinical practice, strong community partnerships, and global initiatives.

 The school is consistently named to U.S. News & World Report's Top Nursing Schools list, ranking the master's program 16th and the baccalaureate program among the top 10 in 2021-22.
 It is also one of the country's highest research-funded schools, ranking in the top 20 among nursing schools in grant funding from the National Institute of Health.

 History

 Early Nursing Education at UCLA

 UCLA, a public research university in Los Angeles, was founded in 1919.

 Nursing education at UCLA dates back to 1929.
 In the early days, registered nurses received certificates in public health offered through university extension courses.

 In 1932 a group of public health nurses advocated for a Department of Nursing Education to be established in the College of Letters and Science.
 Dr. Elinore Beebe, RN, PhD, recruited from Yale, became the first director of the UCLA Public Health Nursing program under the Department of Bacteriology in 1937.

 The 1940s was a time of reorganization and growth for the program.
 The Bachelor of Science degree was established within a new College of Applied Arts.
 In 1946 the Department of Public Health Nursing became the Department of Nursing, with faculty added to develop courses to prepare nursing supervisors.